|

 Spaces are copied by clicking the Add Template Space(s) or Add

-Shared Space(s) in the Onuma Planning System (see section C-3 Modeling
+Shared Space(s) in the Onuma System (see section C-3 Modeling Spaces

-Spaces for additional information on using the Modulet).
-In addition to
+for additional information on using the Modulet).
+In addition to being

-being able to copy Spaces within the current project ONUMA Planning
+able to copy Spaces within the current project ONUMA System™

-System™ can query and leverage all Spaces within any other
+can query and leverage all Spaces within any other projects that the

 The Modulet is used to navigate through the list of projects.